bhrcoder/master/README.md

 await custom.setThemes(darkMode);
 ```

-### Finally
-You can now access you dynamic themes to somewhere to your pages. by calling [snapshot.data.value].
+### You can now access you dynamic themes to somewhere to your pages. by calling [snapshot.data.value].
 ```dart
 ThemeData(
     brightness: snapshot.data.brightness